 We also recommend that you bring along extra cash for spending on snacks, souvenirs, emergencies, as well as any offerings that you may want to give during local church services and visits to mountain village churches.

-IN-FLIGHT DOCUMENTS: Each member of your team will be required to complete aRegistro Migración) and a Customs Declaration form.
+IN-FLIGHT DOCUMENTS: Each member of your team will be required to complete an Immigration Register (Registro Migración) and a Customs Declaration form.
 Both these forms will be given by your airline in flight to San Pedro Sula.
 These forms are printed in English and Spanish requesting basic information about you and your travel.
-These forms must be completed prior to landing in Honduras, since they will be required immediately once you deplane and report to the immigration and customs agents. our destination address is: Ministerio Árbol de Vida, La Entrada de Copan.
+These forms must be completed prior to landing in Honduras, since they will be required immediately once you deplane and report to the immigration and customs agents.
+Just so that you are aware, your destination address is: Ministerio Árbol de Vida, La Entrada de Copan.

 UPON ARRIVAL: All flights into Honduras must be scheduled to land at the San Pedro Sula International Airport.
 San Pedro Sula is the industrial capital of Honduras and is a very large, busy, and fairly modern city.
 What may make for a slight culture shock for many of you will be the extreme poverty mixed with extreme wealth.
 A missionary along with a driver representing TOLM, will greet you and your team at the airport once you’ve cleared customs.
 If your luggage is searched, please do not be intimidated, the customs agents and police on hand are there for your protection.
 We suggest you consider Team Shirts, as this quickly identifies you to the custom agents as a group of missionaries.
 NEVER let your suitcases, carry-on, purse, et cetera out of your sight.
 ALWAYS STAY TOGETHER WITH YOUR GROUP!!!
 Once you have cleared the customs area you will then begin the last leg of your journey... another two hours drive and you’ll be at Plan Escalón!!!

-MONEY EXCHANGE: Due to extreme poverty, the people have become exceptionally desperate.
+MONEY EXCHANGE: It is best, if Group Funds, and/or Special Project Monies are sent directly to our states side TOLM headquarters in 1520 Bottlebrush Dr. NE, Palm Bay, Florida, 32905 two weeks prior to your groups arrival.
+Due to extreme poverty, the people have become exceptionally desperate; therefore thievery is a serous problem.
 For this reason we ask that you NEVER attempt to exchange your American currency on your own.
 The Honduran money is known as the Lempira and although they do have denomination similar to those in the U.S. there are differences in value, especially with coins.
 You could easily be cheated and run the risk of being robbed.
 The best way to exchange your dollars is through the aid of our Tree of Life representative that will await you at the airport.

 We have been a part of the culture for over 20 years now.
 This time has allowed us to become established with several agencies that will fairly exchange money for us at the going rate.
 Keep your cash in a safe place!
 NEVER display all of your cash publicly when making a purchase.
 We recommend that you fold your cash placing the smaller bills on the outside while keeping larger denominations on the inside.
 Also keeping some smaller bills in a separate pocket making it readily available will help, so that you will not have to take out everything you have in order to pay for something.